Teacher - Issy Woodford

 We will develop our writing skills by studying various nonfiction and fiction texts.

-We will be studying the narrative poem, the Highway Man and the story of Treasure Island.
+We will be studying the Little Match Girl and the story Treasure Island.

 We will be reading a variety of other texts to engage the children and help them to make their writing more interesting for the reader, as well as more technically accurate.

-In all our English learning we will be finding ways to improve the quality of our sentences by adding more detail, advanced punctuation and correct grammar.
+In all our English grammar lessons, we will be finding ways to improve the quality of our sentences by adding more detail, advanced punctuation and correct grammar.

-Our Guided Reading sessions will focus on improving our inference, deduction and vocabulary skills and finding evidence in the text to support our opinions.
+Our shared reading sessions will focus on improving our retrieval, inference, and vocabulary skills and finding evidence in the text to support our opinions.